-SO FAREWELL RAPH RAVENSCROFT.
-Raf, Raphael, however you want to call the saxophonist's saxophonist, who died in Exeter at the weekend.
-Only sixty years old.
-Makes you think.
-Does it?
-Is it the numbers that really matter?
-I like to think not.
+Raf, Raphael, the saxophonist's saxophonist, died in Exeter at the weekend.
+He was only sixty years old.
+It makes you think.

-'Baker Street' did it for me.
-Still at school and dreaming of living and working in London, I felt that Gerry Rafferty's sublime song managed to turn a dull thoroughfare famous only for a fictitious character, Sherlock Holmes, into an avenue as glamorous and exotic-sounding as Sunset Boulevard or Broadway.
+'Baker Street' was special.
+Gerry Rafferty's sublime song managed to turn a dull thoroughfare famous only for a fictitious character, Sherlock Holmes, into an avenue as glamorous and exotic-sounding as Sunset Boulevard or Broadway.

 It was the song that made us fall in love with the saxophone.
-There are plenty of indelible, incredible sax solos - Andy Mackay's on Roxy Music's 'Virginia Plain', say, or Ronnie Ross's on Lou Reed's 'Walk on the Wild Side'; Dick Parny's perfect blues solo on Pink Floyd's 'Money', Bowie himself on 'Soul Love' from 'The Rise and Fall of Ziggy Stardust ..'
-I also want never to forget Steve Norman's on Spandau's 'True'; but 'Baker Street' has always seemed the definitive... regardless of that fact that, by his own admission, Raph was a bit flat.
+There are plenty of incredible sax solos - Andy Mackay's on Roxy Music's 'Virginia Plain'; Ronnie Ross's on Lou Reed's 'Walk on the Wild Side'; Dick Parny's perfect blues solo on Pink Floyd's 'Money', Bowie's on 'Soul Love' from 'The Rise and Fall of Ziggy Stardust ..' and I want never to forget Steve Norman's on Spandau's 'True'. but 'Baker Street' has always seemed the definitive.
+Regardless of that fact that, by his own admission, Raph was a bit flat.

-But when 'Baker Street' hit, Gerry Rafferty was a has-been.
+When 'Baker Street' hit, Gerry Rafferty was a has-been.
 Stealer's Wheel were stuck in the middle and on the way out, their moment past.
 How many thousands, millions of musicians have been there.
-They come and they go, most of them hoping against hope for everlasting fame and fortune, for the legendary status that inevitably eludes all but the few.
+They come and go, most of them hoping against hope for everlasting fame and fortune, for the legendary status that eludes all but the few.
 Still, they make music honestly.
-They leave a legacy of their own, to those who remember, and who care.
+They leave a legacy, to those who remember, and who care.
 Raph did.
 He worked as a session musician for Daft Punk only recently.
 He also wrote and published the definitive work, 'The Complete Saxophone Player', in 1990.
 There'll be a rush on for that now.

-Raph Ravenscroft played with so many greats.
-His contribution to all that remarkable music by Marvin and Floyd and Bonnie et al is all but forgotten now.
+Raph played with so many greats.
+His contribution to remarkable music by Marvin and Floyd and Bonnie et al is all but forgotten now.
 Gerry Rafferty's gone.
 Now Raph is too.
-But 'Baker Street' will live forever.
+'Baker Street' will live forever.